Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 7. Run Docker Desktop.
 No need to sign-in, just click Skip.
 8. Run a command line prompt (cmd).
 9. Copy the command line noted here into a text editor (use the copy button): https://playwright.dev/docs/docker#network-configuration.
 10. Replace the two parts where the playwright version is denoted, by the playwright version in use by the Connector.
-Example:
+Example:<br/>
 `docker run --add-host=hostmachine:host-gateway -p 3000:3000 --rm --init -it --workdir /home/pwuser --user pwuser mcr.microsoft.com/playwright:v1.53.0-noble /bin/sh -c "npx -y playwright@1.53.0 run-server --port 3000 --host 0.0.0.0"`
 11. Copy and paste the command line in the prompt and press Enter.<br/>This will do three things:<br/>1. download the docker image containing the playwright server<br/>2. run this image in a virtualized Docker container<br/>3. make sure that the hostmachine can be reached from the container.
 12. Wait until it says `Listening on ws://0.0.0.0:3000/` in the prompt.